 But after then you apply the same rule on form control which is bounded to date field:

-Validation rules are quiet useful feature of Access as it restricts the entrances of invalid data in your tables.
+Validation rules are a quiet useful feature of Access as it restricts the entrances of invalid data in your tables.
 Though it’s not that possible always to block things which are invalid.

 Make use of this catchy MS Access feature to add validation rule in your Access database and prevent yourself from data entry error.
 If at any stage you encounter any issue to apply Validation rules in Access 2016.
-Then share your problem with us in our FAQ section.
-We will immediately help you to provide solution to fix it.
+Then share your problem with us in our comment section.
+We will immediately help you to provide a solution to fix it.